Traction Uranium Hits 6 Metres of Radioactivity up to 1,254 cps (Downhole Survey) Near Surface in Overburden and 52 Metres of Elevated Radioactivity in Basement Rocks Covered with Athabasca Sandstone in Diamond Drill Hole #KLS23-007

-/EIN News/ -- CALGARY, Alberta, March 29, 2023 (GLOBE NEWSWIRE) -- Traction Uranium Corp.
-(CSE: TRAC) (OTC: TRCTF) (FRA: Z1K) (the “Company” or “Traction”) is pleased to announce it has intersected a 6 metre zone (“Zone 1 Overburden Anomaly”) of significant radioactivity encountered at shallow and near surface depth, starting from 1.6 metres to 7.6 metres within the overburden, followed by a 52 metre zone (“Zone 2 Basement Anomaly”), starting from 31 metres to 83 metres of “elevated radioactivity” in basement rocks from diamond drill hole #KLS23-007 in downhole probing (see Figure 1) at the Company’s Key Lake South Property (the “KLS Property”) in northern Saskatchewan’s Athabasca Basin.
+CALGARY, Alberta, March 29, 2023 (GLOBE NEWSWIRE) -- Traction Uranium Corp.
+TRAC TRCTF (FRA: Z1K) (the "Company" or "Traction") is pleased to announce it has intersected a 6 metre zone ("Zone 1 Overburden Anomaly") of significant radioactivity encountered at shallow and near surface depth, starting from 1.6 metres to 7.6 metres within the overburden, followed by a 52 metre zone ("Zone 2 Basement Anomaly"), starting from 31 metres to 83 metres of "elevated radioactivity" in basement rocks from diamond drill hole #KLS23-007 in downhole probing (see Figure 1) at the Company's Key Lake South Property (the "KLS Property") in northern Saskatchewan's Athabasca Basin.

 The significant radioactivity from KLS23-007 locates approximately 1 kilometre away from the "Black Soil" uranium and cobalt mineralization assayed 0.93 wt.% U3O8, 1180 ppm cobalt, 625 ppm nickel, which was discovered in Fall 2022 (see news release dated November 14, 2022).
 In addition, drill hole KLS23-007 is approximately 7 kilometres from Cameco's Key Lake Uranium Mill and approximately 3.5 kilometres from the highway.